maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 By accepting that the system will fail we can experiment and learn how it will react under certain conditions.

+### Chaos Engineering

 Chaos Engineering is a practice where you run experiments on a system to observe how it reacts.
 This allows you to monitor system failure in controlled setting instead of allowing it to happen out of business hours.

-### Chaos Engineering

 1. Define steady state of system
 2. Build hypothesis around steady state behaviour under failure conditions, for example "We expect the system to maintain 99.9% availability while handling 200 requests per second while 20% of nodes are failing"
-3. Run an experiment to test the theory, build confidence in test environment and work towards being able to run in production to see how it reacts under real load
+3. Run an experiment to test the theory
 4. Verify - did something unexpected happen?
 5. Improve system using learnings from experiment, redefine steady state and go again!